eldakar/flexible-survival-ui/README.md

 ![Screenshot of left status bar](screenshots/bar_left.png)
 ![Screenshot of right status bar](screenshots/bar_right.png)

-The left side shows your character's name, sex[^1], and in-character time, while the right side shows your local time, date, and hostname.
+The left side shows your character's name, sex (although not currently due to being broken), and in-character time, while the right side shows your local time, date, and hostname.

-[^1]: not visible in screenshot as it's broken at present

 ## Dependencies
+  - a terminal that supports 256-colour or truecolour mode, and unicode fonts
   - tintin++
   - tmux
   - bash